Page last updated: December 2024

-When kidney cancer has spread to lymph nodes or other parts of the body (stage 3 or 4), it’s known as advanced or metastatic cancer.
-The aim of treatment is to slow the spread of the cancer and to manage any symptoms.
+If kidney cancer has spread outside the kidney to other parts of the body (stage 4 or metastatic), treatment usually aims to slow the spread of the cancer and to manage any symptoms.
+A combination of different treatments may be recommended.

-A combination of different treatments may be recommended, depending on several factors, including how soon after diagnosis you start systemic treatment, blood counts, blood calcium levels and your general health.
+Which combination is suitable for you will depend on several things, including how soon after diagnosis you start drug therapies, as well as your blood counts, blood calcium levels and general health.

 Active surveillance

-In some cases, kidney cancer grows so slowly that it won’t cause any problems for a long time.
 Because of this, especially if the advanced kidney cancer has been found unexpectedly, your doctor may suggest looking at the cancer regularly, usually with CT scans.
-This approach is known as active surveillance or observation.
-If the cancer starts to grow quickly or cause symptoms, active treatment will be recommended.

 Targeted therapy

-This is a type of drug treatment that attacks specific features of cancer cells to stop the cancer growing and spreading.
 Targeted therapy drugs are usually used as the first treatment for advanced kidney cancer (first-line treatment), often in combination with immunotherapy drugs.
-Research shows that having targeted therapy drugs together with immunotherapy has led to better response rates in certain people.

 These drugs are usually taken daily as tablets.
 They may be taken for many months and sometimes even years.
-There are different drugs available, and your medical oncologist will discuss which combination of drugs is best for your situation.
-Cancer cells often stop responding to targeted therapy drugs over time.
-If the first-line treatment stops working, your oncologist may suggest trying another targeted therapy or an immunotherapy drug.
+There are different drugs available and your medical oncologist will discuss which combination of drugs is best for your situation.

 Side effects of targeted therapy drugs